yash22arora/yash22arora/README.md

 - 🤝 I'm Looking for help with DSA.
 - 🌌 I am an astrophile!
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I can whistle to songs quiet impressively 🤪
+- ⚡ Fun fact: I can whistle to songs quite impressively 🤪

 <br>